therooler/jaxmg/README.md

                                   &info);
 ```

-In a multi-process context it is not as straightforward to setup memory sharing between processes especially when it comes to passing around device pointers which are bound to a specific CUDA context.
-The long-term solution will probably involve device pointer management through CUDAs Interprocess Communication API but this will likely be a significant development effort.
+In a multi-process context it is not as straightforward to setup memory sharing between processes, especially when it comes to passing around device pointers which are bound to a specific CUDA context.
+The long-term solution will probably involve device pointer management through CUDAs Interprocess Communication API but this will likely be a significant development effort (which I am unable to commit to at the moment).

+> **Note:** If you've made it this far into the README.md and have experience or thoughts on this, please reach out!

 ### cuSolverMp